When will the classes be held?

 Are there any scholarships available?

-This type of masters is known as the self-financed masters under the Spanish university system- which means that all the administrative costs and payment of teachers, as well as the budget for the scholarships is dependent on the student enrollment fees.
+We offer two full scholarships and four ½ scholarships each year.
+Due to the high demand absolute priority for the scholarships is given to low-income candidates from the Global South.
+This type of master’s is known as the self-financed master’s under the Spanish university system- which means that all the administrative costs and payment of teachers, as well as the budget for the scholarships are dependent on the student enrolment fees.

-Am I eligible for the masters?
-(I have a PhD/bachelors in music, etc etc.)
+Am I eligible for the master’s?
+(I have a PhD/bachelor’s in music, etc etc.)

-The course is ideal for those who want to learn more about degrowth, either after their bachelor’s degree, or after they got a master’s degree on a different topic or even if they have started a PhD, and want to give a degrowth direction to their research and work.
+The course is ideal for those who want to learn more about degrowth, either after their bachelor’s degree, after they got a master’s degree on a different topic or even if they have started a PhD, and want to give a degrowth direction to their research and work.
 We welcome professionals from all walks of life who want to study degrowth and learn more about it!
 The course is great for people who want to learn part-time or full-time about alternatives to our current ecological and economic predicaments.